dustinpfister/blog_posts/_posts/js-document-getelementbyid.md

 ### 7.2 - The document.title property

 Another one of these kinds of [properties is the document title property](/2018/12/28/js-document-title/).
+This of course is the element that will contain the text that is found in the tab of the page in the browser.
+Like body this is also the kind of element to which there should be one one of them, so of course there is a reference to it in the document object.

 ```html
 <html>